 Wrongful death occurs almost daily in Los Angeles.
 Negligent drivers, dangerous workplaces, defective products, and careless property owners could all cause preventable fatal accidents.
-If you recently lost someone close to you in any type of accident, speak with a compassionate Los Angeles wrongful death lawyer at Rose, Klein & Marias LLP for assistance.
-We offer free wrongful death case evaluations at our local Los Angeles law office, as well as at nine other offices throughout Southern California at your convenience.
+If you recently lost someone close to you in any type of accident, from a car accident to medical malpractice, speak with a compassionate Los Angeles wrongful death lawyer at Rose, Klein & Marias LLP for assistance.
+We offer compassionate legal representation and free wrongful death case evaluations at our local Los Angeles law office, as well as at nine other offices throughout Southern California at your convenience.
 Someone could owe your family significant financial compensation.

 Los Angeles Wrongful Death Resources